How to audit UX, technical aspects, and SEO before redesigning a website?

 2.2.
 Mobile compatibility and Progressive Web App

-Check the display and behavior on mobile devices.
+Check the display and behavior on mobile.
 If a PWA is being considered, document the technical requirements: service worker, caching, offline display.
-The audit must specify any discrepancies and improvements to be made in order to offer a mobile-first experience.
+The audit should specify the gaps and improvements needed to deliver a mobile-first experience.

 2.3.
 Technical structure, indexability, and redirects